Online application issues

 Q: Are there any short courses or summer courses?

-A: No. You must be resident in Oxford and attend the lectures.
+A: No. You must be resident in Oxford and attend teaching in person.

 Q: Please send me an application form.

 A: The Faculty does not send out application forms: applications must be made online.
 A guide explaining how to apply for graduate study at Oxford, including how to complete the application form and provide supporting documents, is available at https://www.ox.ac.uk/admissions/graduate/applying-to-oxford/application-guide

 Q: Shall I send my application to you in the Centre for Linguistics and Philology?

 A: No. It must be submitted online to the Graduate Admissions Office.
 See the University’s Application Guide for graduates at https://www.ox.ac.uk/admissions/graduate/applying-to-oxford/application-guide

 Q: Which college shall I choose?
 I don’t understand which college offers the best Linguistics course.

 A: The colleges do not provide the teaching for our courses.
 The teaching is done in the Faculty.
 Everyone who studies at Oxford has to be linked to a college for administrative reasons.
 See https://www.ox.ac.uk/admissions/graduate/colleges

 A: After you submit your application, it will be reviewed by the Graduate Admissions office to make sure that it is ready for assessment.
 If it was submitted on time, with all the necessary supporting documents, and you’ve paid the application fee, it will be sent on to the academic department for assessment.
 For more on what happens after you apply, see https://www.ox.ac.uk/admissions/graduate/after-you-apply